Beauty-Riceball/beauty-riceball.github.io/docs/LANGUAGE/English/Cambridge_IELTS_14.md

 ### Essay 4

-**Question: **
+**Question:**

-*Nowadays many people choose to be self-employed, rather than to work for a company or organisation.
+_Nowadays many people choose to be self-employed, rather than to work for a company or organisation.
 Why might this be the case?
-What could be the disadvantages of being self-employed?*
+What could be the disadvantages of being self-employed?_

 **Essay:**

 In today’s society, an increasing number of individuals are opting to become **self-employed** instead of working for **established companies** or organizations.
 This shift can be attributed to several factors, but it also comes with its own set of challenges.

 One primary reason for the rise in **self-employment** is the desire for greater **flexibility and autonomy**.
 Many people seek the ability to set their own schedules and make independent decisions about their work.
 For example, **freelancers** in the **gig economy** enjoy the freedom to choose projects that align with their interests and skills, allowing for a more **personalized career path**.
 Additionally, advancements in technology have made it easier to start and manage a business from virtually anywhere, reducing the **barriers to entry** for **aspiring entrepreneurs**.
+This technological empowerment enables individuals to operate efficiently without the need for significant initial investments or infrastructure.

 However, **self-employment** also presents significant disadvantages that can impact individuals negatively.
 One major drawback is the lack of **job security** and **stable income**.
 Unlike salaried positions, **self-employed** individuals often face **inconsistent earnings** and **financial uncertainty**, which can lead to stress and anxiety.
 For instance, **freelance graphic designers** may experience periods of high demand followed by times with few projects, making it difficult to plan financially.
 Furthermore, **self-employed** individuals are responsible for all aspects of their business, including marketing, administration, and **financial management**, which can be overwhelming and detract from their **core professional activities**.
+This multifaceted responsibility can lead to burnout and reduce the quality of their primary work.

 In conclusion, while **self-employment** offers **flexibility and independence**, it also entails **financial instability** and increased **personal responsibility**, making it essential for individuals to weigh the pros and cons carefully before making the **transition**.